High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Methodology

 The neural networks are trained using \textsc{keras}~\cite{chollet2015keras} with the \textsc{tensorflow}~\cite{tensorflow2015-whitepaper} backend.
 The categorical cross-entropy loss function was minimized, using the Adam optimizer~\cite{adam} with an initial learning rate of 0.0001.
 Starting with higher (up to 0.01) and lower (down to 10$^{-5}$) learning rates was found to be suboptimal.
 Adagrad~\cite{adagrad} and RMSProp~\cite{rmsprop} optimizers were also studied, with no significant impact on the performance.
 The PFN was trained for 30 epochs with a batch size of 100.
 A longer training time of 100 epochs was also considered and did not strongly affect the final performance.

 In the weakly supervised scenario where training utilizes events from different bins of \shat, care must be taken to ensure that the network output is agnostic to the \shat~of the events.
-Therefore, a per-event normalization procedure is implemented to mitigate the \shat~correlation.
+A per-event normalization procedure is implemented to mitigate the \shat~correlation.
 Each jet's $\eta$ and $\phi$ is centered on the average value for all jets in the event, and its $p_T$ is scaled by the sum of jet transverse momentum in the event.
 The efficacy of the normalization procedure is verified by training the network to identify background events in the signal region from background events in the sideband.
 Since these events should only vary in their \shat~values, the normalization procedure can be deemed functional if the classifier is unable to discern these two classes of background events.
 Figure~\ref{fig:pfn_truth_BvsB} shows the result of this training, confirming that the chosen normalization is sufficiently able to remove significant correlations of learned information with \shat.

 Considerable variance in performance was observed across models with identical training scenarios.
 An ensemble procedure was developed to mitigate the effect of these fluctuations.
 Each training result presented here represents the average of 50 trained models, each with a random signal injection.
-Models are combined by quantile scaling the predicted values on the test set and averaging the results for all 50 models.
+The predicted values on the test set are subject to a non-linear transform known as quantile scaling, after which they follow a normal distribution.
+Models are then combined by averaging the quantile-scaled results for all 50 models.
 The results should therefore be interpreted as the expected/average sensitivity.